 Podocarpus falcatus (P. gracilior)

 The relationship between the Indigenous trees and their unique appearance.

 The Podocarpus tree seed and its stem are considerably longer than the corresponding comparison with the Juniper tree seed and hence higher and more vulnerable to climates and grazing animals.
 The fact that this tree is related to Juniper appears with clarity, and in this context, difficulties arise with the seed's vulnerability.
-An unprecedented exposure arises because the two related species have the same peculiarity to lift their seeds from the ground to the height of their crisp stalk.
+An unprecedented exposure occurs because the two related species have the same peculiarity in lifting their seeds from the ground to the height of their crisp stalk.
 This vulnerability with an exposed uplifted grain applies, particularly to the Podocarpus tree.
 This species makes this seed presented with utmost sensibility and thus becomes an immediate victim on a hard and away offensive clay-soil crust.

+Podocarpus falcatus (P. gracilior)